Rob Kardashian Celebrates Dream’s First Birthday With Family, Blac Chyna Nowhere In Sight

 Not surprisingly, Blac Chyna was nowhere in sight during Rob’s birthday bash for Dream.
 It remains unclear whether or not the former exotic dancer was invited to the party.

 By noon, Dream was back to her mother as seen on the reality star’s Snapchat post.
-In the photo, little Dream can be seen sitting on Blac Chyna’s lap while watching her makeup done.
+In the photo, little Dream can be seen sitting on Blac Chyna’s lap while watching her have her makeup done.

 Previously, it has been reported that Blac Chyna will throw her own birthday party for Dream and plans to invite Rob and the entire Kardashian-Jenner family.